vinayakkulkarni/tileserver-gl/docs/deployment.rst

 Caching
 =======

-There is a plenty of options you can use to create proper caching infrastructure: Varnish, CloudFlare, ...
+There is a plenty of options you can use to create proper caching infrastructure: Varnish, Cloudflare, ...

 Cloudflare Cache Rules
 -----------